 A recently discovered meteor shower has been showing increased activity this week.
 And it might become even more active during the next few nights, with a peak – or maximum activity – around September 13 to 15, 2025.

-Peter Jenniskens, an astronomer from NASA Ames Research Center and the SETI Institute, discovered this meteor shower.
-Some meteor cameras have detected good activity from it over the last week.
 And, based on previous observations, this meteor shower appears to increase in activity about every five years.
-It has shown increased activity in 2010, 2015, 2020 and now in 2025.
+It showed increased activity in 2010, 2015, 2020 and now in 2025.
 So will the cycle hold?
 Will we see more meteors from this shower in the coming nights?
 Meteor showers are always inherently unpredictable.
 But there’s a good chance!

-The unusual Chi Cygnids
+The rare and mysterious Chi Cygnids

 The return of the Chi Cygnids every five years suggests it might be from particles left by an unknown Jupiter-family comet.
-And the location of the related debris in our solar system might slightly change or move thanks to the gravitational influence of Jupiter.
+And the location of the related debris in our solar system might slightly change or move thanks to the gravitational influence of mighty Jupiter.

-The Chi Cygnid aren’t known as the brightest meteors.
+- The Chi Cygnid aren’t known as the brightest meteors.
 But they do catch the eye because the meteors are quite slow.
 They have an estimated speed of just 15 km per second (33,500 mph), which is slow compared to most shower meteors.
 Compare them to the Perseids, which zip through the air at about 60 km per second (133,000 mph).
 Their slow speed makes them easier for you to spot, and enjoy.
-Just be sure to observe from a dark locate.
-Visit EarthSky’s Best Places to Stargaze here.

 This video shows some Chi Cygnid meteors from September 4, 2025, in Puerto Rico.
 See how slowly they move across the sky?
 Lots of fun to watch!
 Video via Astronomical Society of the Caribbean.